5 Questions for a Filmmaker: Jahmil Qubeka

 Name one of the films on your top-5 list and the reason why it is there.

-John Slesinger‘s Midnight Cowboy is definately one of my all-time favourites.
+John Slesinger‘s Midnight Cowboy is definitely one of my all-time favorites.
 I came to it quite late.
 For a very long time it was one of those classics that you should have seen but I just never got around to doing it.
 When I finally took the plunge it was love at first sight.
 What a perfect picture, in every way.
 Performances, script, direction, cinematography, editing.
 Everything is on point in this film.
 It set a very high standard that I will always measure my work by.

 Ask yourself any question you think I should have asked and answer it.

-‘Are you an African Filmmaker or a filmmaker who is African?’
+“Are you an African Filmmaker or a filmmaker who is African?”
 I consider myself to be the latter.
 I’m driven by the art of storytelling, therefore my context is African but my language is global.
 When I write I aim to connect with humanity not just a particular group.
 I’m fascinated by what makes us the same rather than what sets us apart.

 Further Reading